 The months of December, January, and February is considered to fall in shoulder seasons with extreme weather conditions and involves more risk for trekkers.
 You can enjoy the peak season condition with only a fraction of the trekkers.
 The weather will likely be unpleasant if the winter comes early.

-Because there are no unfavorable months to trek in Nepal, these months aren’t most suitable for trekking due to extreme weather conditions in the Himalayan regions of Nepal.
-The temperature reaching between 9-12 degrees celsius during the day and dropping to zero after the sunset may not be too favorable who don’t like icy weather conditions that may likely bring a certain level of risk and inconvenience for trekkers.
-Moreover, you may consider it the ideal month to trek due to fewer travelers at this time and the possibility of warm weather conditions in the low land valleys.
+Because there are no unfavorable months to trek in Nepal, these months aren't the most suitable for trekking due to extreme weather conditions in the Himalayan regions of Nepal.
+The temperature reaching between 9-12 degrees Celsius during the day and dropping to zero after sunset may not be too favorable who don't like icy weather conditions that may likely bring a certain level of risk and inconvenience for trekkers.
+Moreover, you may consider it the ideal month to trek due to fewer travelers at this time and the possibility of warm weather conditions in the lowland valleys.

 It will be untrue to say that winter isn't the best in Nepal.
 Winter has its charm, and it can be said it winter in Nepal is spectacular with varieties of winter trekking destinations.
 Although the coldest months of the year, it's rewarding to trek at this time, as it adds to your adventurous journey making it more challenging in cold weather.
 At this time of the year, your trekking journey makes you feel no less than a fantasyland with mountains and valleys fully covered with snow.